ettec/open-trading-platform/install/README.md

 Ensure you have helm 3 installed and then point your kubectl install at the context of the cluster you want to install the application on.

-Checkout the otp source code from https://github.com/ettec/open-trading-platform
+Clone the otp source code from https://github.com/ettec/open-trading-platform

 Run the installation script, from the root of the checkout as follows: